hertze/PoserFrames/README.md

 Credit
 ------

-Thanks to Marc Holstein for providing me with scanned negatives.
+Thanks to Marc Holstein and Andreas Georgiou for providing me with scanned negatives.